Stuycs-K/project03-final-09-zhangj/DEVLOG.md

 ### 2025-01-15 - Started implementing typing past window height support
 Worked on allowing typing past the window height.
 Tried using scroll features from ncurses but they broke everything.
 Settled on only displaying a certain section of the buffer instead (40 min Cw time + 1 hr HW time).

+### 2025-01-16 - Implemented line numbers, typing past window length, started go to line
+Added line numbers to the window.
+Added display for cursor location in the top left (40 min CW time).
+Implemented support for typing past window length, to be fully implemented once buffer code for line break is updated.
+Start the go to line command (Ctrl+G) (1h hr time).

 ## David Schwartzberg